tkazec/essays/creating-firehearts/essay.md

 Once I realized how much available space there suddenly was, I decided to add some interactivity, something I'd been wanting to do but previously had no room for.
 Adding click-to-burst was simple, as it only required adding an onclick handler and duplicating the random burst code (crushers love repetition).
 Adding the meta-heart sequence was actually rather complicated: not only was the shape and look hard to figure out, but the code was pretty tricky to reduce.

 ### Result
+Check out the code on [GitHub](https://github.com/tkazec/demos)!
 I'm pretty happy with the way it all turned out.
 Some more interactivity (enter some text to display a sequence? record custom sequences?) would have been nice, but clearly impossible with the 1k limit.
 Maybe for something else...

-Check out the code on [GitHub](https://github.com/tkazec/demos).
-Thanks for reading!

 <div class="images">
 	<img src="screenshot-1.png" style="height:150px" alt="">